M62 motorway: Major incidents

-On 4 February 1974, a bomb was detonated on a coach travelling between Chain Bar (junctio 26) and Gildersome (junction 27).
+On 4 February 1974, a bomb was detonated on a coach travelling between Chain Bar (junction 26) and Gildersome (junction 27).
 The coach was transporting off-duty army personnel and their family members.
 Twelve people were killed and 38 were injured.
 Hartshead Moor services was used as a makeshift hospital and base for investigations.
 The Provisional Irish Republican Army was deemed responsible.
 A memorial to the victims was erected at Hartshead Moor services in 2009.

 The Selby rail crash happened on 28 February 2001, at 06:13 after Gary Hart, a sleep-deprived driver, swerved off the M62 onto the East Coast Main Line near Selby.
 While he was calling the emergency services, a GNER southbound train collided with his Land Rover and derailed into the path of an oncoming freight train.
 Ten people were killed, including the drivers of both trains, and 82 others were injured.
 Hart was later convicted of ten counts of causing death by dangerous driving, and was sentenced to five years in prison.

 On 1 March 2018, a Highways England car fire in severe weather conditions (the beast from the East) caused up to 3,500 vehicles to become trapped on the eastbound Pennine section between junctions 20 and 24.
 Up to 200 people spent the night in their vehicles.
 The military, mountain rescue, fire services and Highways England worked alongside the police through the night to ensure people's safety.
 Members of the public who lived in Milnrow and Newhey climbed up onto the motorway with food and drinks for the trapped people in their cars and trucks.
 A barrier between the carriageways was removed to facilitate moving most of the vehicles.
 The road remained closed the next day due to the weather conditions.